PROs Support Safety of Durvalumab Plus Platinum/Etoposide in ES-SCLC

 Article

-Select adverse effects examined during the initial 24 weeks of treatment occurred at a rare or occasional frequency and mild-to-moderate severity.
+Select adverse effects examined during the initial 24 weeks of treatment occurred at a rare or occasional frequency and mild to moderate severity.

 Results from the trial revealed that at baseline, a minority of patients reported AEs, ranging from 4% to 34% of the durvalumab/EP arm and 3% to 41% of the EP alone arm.

-Patient-reported outcomes (PROs) for adverse effects (AEs) showed that durvalumab plus platinum/etoposide (EP) did not negatively impact quality of life vs EP alone in patients with extensive-stage small cell lung cancer (ES-SCLC), according to self-reported data from the phase 3 CASPIAN trial (NCT03043872) published in Future Oncology.
+Patient-reported outcomes (PROs) for adverse effects (AEs) showed that durvalumab plus platinum/etoposide (EP) did not negatively affect quality of life vs EP alone in patients with extensive-stage small cell lung cancer (ES-SCLC), according to self-reported data from the phase 3 CASPIAN trial (NCT03043872) published in Future Oncology.

-Additional data showed that the proportion of patients experiencing “mild” or worse dizziness increased from 16% at baseline to 40% at cycle 5 in the durvalumab/EP arm, whereas in the EP alone arm, the proportions were similar at each period.
-Furthermore, the proportion of patients reporting “mild” or worse itching increased from 13% at baseline to 34% in cycle 6 in the durvalumab/EP arm and from 12% at baseline to 42% at cycle 8 in the EP arm.
+Additional data showed that the proportion of patients experiencing mild or worse dizziness increased from 16% at baseline to 40% at cycle 5 in the durvalumab/EP arm, whereas in the EP-alone arm, the proportions were similar at each period.
+Furthermore, the proportion of patients reporting mild or worse itching increased from 13% at baseline to 34% in cycle 6 in the durvalumab/EP arm and from 12% at baseline to 42% at cycle 8 in the EP arm.

-“[I]n this assessment of patient-reported AE data from patients in the [phase 3] CASPIAN study, the 11 selected AEs examined during the first 24 weeks of treatment were generally reported by a minority of patients at each timepoint, mostly with rare or occasional frequency or mild-to-moderate severity,” Mustafa Özgüroğlu, MD, professor of Oncology at Istanbul University-Cerrahpasa, wrote in the publication with study coinvestigators.
+“In this assessment of patient-reported AE data from patients in the [phase 3] CASPIAN study, the 11 selected AEs examined during the first 24 weeks of treatment were generally reported by a minority of patients at each time point, mostly with rare or occasional frequency or mild to moderate severity,” Mustafa Özgüroğlu, MD, professor of oncology at Istanbul University-Cerrahpasa, wrote in the publication with study coinvestigators.
 “Reporting rates and patterns for all selected AEs were broadly similar in the durvalumab plus EP and EP arms.
 These results complement the clinician-assessed safety profile observed in the CASPIAN study and give insight into the patients’ experience of treatment.”

 Among patients assigned to receive durvalumab plus EP (n = 83) or EP alone (n = 81), the median age was 65.0 years (range, 40-82) vs 63.0 years (range, 46-82) in the respective arms.
-A total of 75.9% of the durvalumab plus EP arm vs 76.5% of the EP alone arm were White, 61.4% vs 54.3% had a WHO performance status of 1, and 88.0% vs 92.6% had American Joint Committee on Cancer stage IV disease at diagnosis.
+A total of 75.9% of the durvalumab plus EP arm vs 76.5% of the EP-alone arm were White, 61.4% vs 54.3% had a World Health Organization performance status of 1, and 88.0% vs 92.6% had American Joint Committee on Cancer stage IV disease at diagnosis.
 The top study countries included Spain (24.1% vs 30.9%), the US (30.1% vs 22.2%), Japan (21.7% vs 19.8%), Germany (13.3% vs 9.9%), and Austria (4.8% vs 16.0%).

 The primary end point of the study was overall survival.
 Secondary end points included progression-free survival, objective response rate, safety, and tolerability.
 The assessment of AEs was undertaken through patient self-reporting using the Patient-Reported Outcomes version of the Common Terminology Criteria for Adverse Events (PRO-CTCAE).